pegasystems/pega-helm-charts/charts/pega/README.md

 `hazelcast.password` | Configures the password to be used in a client-server Hazelcast model for authentication between the nodes in the Pega deployment and the nodes in the Hazelcast cluster.
 This parameter configures the password credential in Hazelcast cluster and your Pega nodes so authentication occurs automatically.  | `""`
 `hazelcast.external_secret_name` | If you configured a secret in an external secrets operator, enter the secret name.
 For details, see [this section](#optional-support-for-providing-credentialscertificates-using-external-secrets-operator).  | `""`
 `hazelcast.affinity` | Configures policy to assign the pods to the nodes.
 See the official [Kubernetes Documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/).  | `""`
+`hazelcast.podLabels` | Provide custom labels for Pods as metadata to be consumed by other tools and libraries.  | `""` `hazelcast.deploymentLabels` | Provide custom labels for the deployment (more precisely the StatefulSet) as metadata to be consumed by other tools and libraries.  | `""`

 #### Example
 ```yaml